Evaluating Visual Properties via Robust HodgeRank: Experiments

-As there is no ground-truth for outliers in real-world data, one can not exploit ROC and AUC as in simulated data to evaluate outlier detection performance here.
+As there is no ground-truth for outliers in real-world data, one cannot exploit ROC and AUC as in simulated data to evaluate outlier detection performance here.
 In this subsection, we inspect the top $p\%$ pairs returned by LASSO/LBI and compare them with the whole data to see if they are reasonably good outliers.
-Besides, to see the effect of outliers on global ranking scores, we will further show the outcomes of four ranking algorithms, namely L2 (HodgeRank), HLASSO which is biased, LBI which is less biased, and LASSO+L2, a debiased HLASSO which first adopts LASSO for outlier detection followed by subset least square (L2) after dropping outlier contaminated examples.
-Numerical experimental results fit our theory nicely.
+Besides, to see the effect of outliers on global ranking scores, we will further show the results from the 6 competitors introduced above together with HLASSO and LBI.
+Since LASSO+L2 is an unbiased algorithm, we will also see how others fit with this algorithm.
+Overall, numerical experimental results fit our theory nicely.
 Besides, we denote LBI algorithms by LBI ($\kappa,\triangle t$) for parameter choices.